privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 Similarly as the gate above, but for the account leaf being in the first level.

 ### Address of wrong leaf and the enquired address are of the same length

+#### The number of nibbles in the wrong leaf and the enquired address are the same

 This constraint is to prevent the attacker to prove that some account does not exist by setting some arbitrary number of nibbles in the account leaf which would lead to a desired RLC.